s1mhadri/GMAGE/README.md

-# Eye contact detection using Generative Synthesized Image based Gaze Estimation
+# Generative modelling for Appearance based Gaze estimation
 This repository contains the implementation of the research project.

 ## Requirements